-b) be permitted to contact the persons guarding such person if the person requires assistance.

-- 3) The person may be apprehended only for the duration of such person's participation or questioning and any necessary transport, but no longer than three days.
-If the apprehension lasts longer than three days, a detention order as set out in Article 60 must be issued.76 - 3a) If the apprehension is expected to last longer than 24 hours, the person concerned shall first be given the opportunity to attend to urgent personal matters or to arrange for such matters to be attended to.77 - 4) The duration of the apprehension shall not be counted towards the duration of any possible detention as referred to in Articles 58 to 59a.78
+- 1) Persons who do not meet the entry requirements set out in Article 7 may be apprehended by the National Police: - a) to clarify the status of their stay or residence; - b) to determine their identity or nationality, to the extent that their personal participation is required for this purpose; or - c) to notify them of a decree in connection with their status of stay or residence. - 2) If a person is apprehended, such person must: - a) be informed of the reason for their apprehension; - b) be permitted to contact the persons guarding such person if the person requires assistance. - 3) The person may be apprehended only for the duration of such person's participation or questioning and any necessary transport, but no longer than three days.
+If the apprehension lasts longer than three days, a detention order as set out in Article 60 must be issued.78 - 3a) If the apprehension is expected to last longer than 24 hours, the person concerned shall first be given the opportunity to attend to urgent personal matters or to arrange for such matters to be attended to.79 - 4) The duration of the apprehension shall not be counted towards the duration of any possible detention as referred to in Articles 58 to 59a.
+80